 #2 Focus on Needs and Pain Points of the audience

-What makes the user anxious- not knowing what you aim to solve.
-They are looking for solutions to their problems with you.
+The users are looking for solutions to their problems with you.
 If the landing page neither confirms nor denies the solution, their anxiety increases.
-Instead of simply writing down all about your brand and products, you should address the problems your target audience is facing, and tell them how your products aim to resolve them.
+Instead of simply writing down all about your brand and products, address the problems your target audience is facing, and tell them how your products or services aim to resolve them.

 Rely on their needs to construct an impressing landing page that will convert.
 When you attend to their issues, there is a good chance they will engage with your brand.